violentlydave/Poaching-Hunting-in-an-Uncooperative-Environment/README.md

 - eviltwin_check.py -
 This Python script uses the Scapy library to send out 802.11 Probe Request packets from multiple MAC addresses set up to look like a variety of cell phones looking for a known wifi network.
 It loops through the list of MAC addresses and each one requests a unique random 16bit long SSID.
 Each MAC address is set so the last 4 bits are uniform to allow for the tester to watch for the packets and any responses via “Tshark” or “TCPdump”.

-Note: This script currently expects the monitor-interface to be "mon0".
+Note: The "eviltwin_check.py" scrip expects the mon-int to be "mon0".
 This is set internally and can easily be changed if the interface you plan to use can't be "mon0" for any reason.